Account takeover prevention

 Use Sumsub rules to protect your users' accounts from unauthorized access.

 Account Takeover (ATO) is when an unauthorized individual gains access to someone else's account and takes control of it.
+This can happen through various methods, such as phishing, hacking, or using stolen credentials.

 Once the attacker has control, they can make unauthorized transactions, change account settings, or perform other malicious activities.